monacoremo/postgrest-sessions-example/app.sql.md

 create schema tests;

 ```

+### Helper function for impersonating users in tests

 We will need to repeatedly impersonate users for our tests, lets define a helper
 function to help us with that: